chameleon-hpc/chameleon-apps/tools/tool_load_prediction/README.md

 As the diagram above, the tool works as the plugin of Chameleon lib (sounds like the event-based working flow).
 When we need a callback event, we need to define it, determine when it's called and what should it return back to the chameleon-lib side or not.
 Therefore, it could be managed as:
 * Define the callback event associated with its function (action).
 * When it's called, should control who calls it (comm_thread or execution threads).
-* What should it return back to the cham-lib side.
+* What should it give back to the cham-lib side.

 ## Compiling the tool
-For example, could follow the sample compile-script in build/ folder, and need adapt the dependencies that are declared in CMakeLists.txt (at the src/ folder).
+For example, could follow the sample compile-script in build/ folder, and need to adapt the dependencies that are declared in CMakeLists.txt (at the src/ folder).

 ## Compiling Chameleon & Linking with the tool
 There could be a sample script to compile Chameleon with the callback tools (to be updated).
 Btw, there're some steps: